yuxuanliu2003/CybersecurityAndDataPrivacySpring2026/Final_assignment.md

 - The importance of strong, complex passwords in preventing attacks

 ## Phase 3
-I performed authentication testing on the booking system.
+In phase 3, I performed authentication testing on the booking system.
 I analyzed how user login, session management, and access control were implemented.
 The goal was to identify weaknesses in authentication and authorization mechanisms.

 What worked:
 - Login functionality was operational and allowed user authentication